CristianoBNoronha/CristianoBNoronha/README.md

 I`m a C# backend developer, 40 years old, have two sons, whom I, unconditionally, completely love.
 I am a creative man, audacious a lot, and also a software development, and all kind of tecnologies, enthusiast.

 In my last job I had experienced in creating a web-store, when, editing website templates, I have started learning software development, on a Python course.
-After that, I was suggested to look for something about C#, which I enjoy while studying, and didn`t stop till now.
+After that, I was suggested to look for something about C#, which I enjoy while studying, and didn't stop till now.
 I have studied, and practiced a lot, .NET development, and nowadays I am looking for some opportunity to expand and improve my knowledge in it`s area.

 Thank you for visiting my profile.
 And, if you like to, you cand send me a message.